 Don’t take everything too seriously

-Seriously, life is what happens outside of the office.
+Seriously, life is what happens away from work.

 Practice a wind-down procedure

-Find a wind-down procedure that lets you forget about the job either on the way home or right when you get home.
+Find a wind-down procedure that lets you forget about your work either during your commute or right when you get home.
 Winding down allows you to concentrate on your personal life.
 You don’t ever want to take business topics to bed.